Consensys/besu-plugins/CONTRIBUTING.md

-# Contributing to Quorum Besu Plugins
+# Contributing to Besu Plugins
 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-Welcome to the Quorum Besu Plugins repository!
+Welcome to the Besu Plugins repository!
 The following is a set of guidelines for contributing to this repo and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents